bodowd/duckdb_rdkit/README.md

 duckdb where to find the RDKit shared object files.
 Otherwise, you may see errors like this:
 `./duckdb: error while loading shared libraries: libRDKitDescriptors.so.1: cannot open shared object file: No such file or directory`

+> [!IMPORTANT]
+> Make sure the RDKit you have installed is the same version as the one the extension
+> is built with.
+See `linux_conda_env.yml` to find the RDKit version the extension was built with.

 If you have your conda env activated:

 ```shell